DA0-DA0/dao-dao-ui/packages/stateful/actions/core/authorizations/AuthzGrantRevoke/README.md

-# AuthzAuthorization
+# AuthzGrantRevoke

-Authorize an account to execute messages on behalf of another account via authz.
+Authorize an account to execute messages on behalf of another account via authz, or revoke an authorization.

 ## Bulk import format